webplatform/docs/css/properties/text-underline-position/index.md

   feature: text-underline-position
   topic: css
 notes:
-  - "\nDeletion Candidate:   This page is a candidate for deletion because the property was never implemented.
-To underline text, see http://docs.webplatform.org/wiki/css/properties/text-decoration.\n\n"
+  - 'Deletion Candidate:   This page is a candidate for deletion because the property was never implemented.
+To underline text, see http://docs.webplatform.org/wiki/css/properties/text-decoration.'
 overview_table:
   '[Initial value](/css/concepts/initial_value)': '`auto`'
   'Applies to': 'All elements'